 Driving for FISH (Friends in Service Here of Northwestern Connecticut) in Kent and the surrounding areas is another valued opportunity Jan uses to give back to the community.

-Ken Cooper has been a member of the Kent Library Association Board since 2006, serving on the Finance Committee and as a past President.
+Ken Cooper was a member of the Kent Library Association Board from 2002-2016, serving on the Finance Committee and as a past President.
 He initiated the Library Lecture Series, which attracted world figures in the arts, politics and literary world to speak before the community.
 He is the Chief Financial Officer of ACK, Asset Management and was formerly CFO of Republic National Bank of New York.
 He is also on the Board of the Kent Land Trust and is Vice Chair of Studio in a School in New York City.
 Ken and his wife, Charmian, have been Kent residents since 2004.

-Sandy Edelman is a lawyer and partner in the New York office of Dorsey & Whitney, specializing in the field of trademark law and advertising in traditional and social media.
-Sandy joined the Kent Library Association Board in 2011 and is currently Co-President with Jim Blackketter.
-She was previously Chair of the Membership Committee, currently serves on the Development and Finance Committees, and provides guidance on non-profit governance issues.
+Sandy Edelman is a lawyer and a retired partner from the New York office of Dorsey & Whitney, specializing in the field of trademark, copyright and advertising law.
+She is also a mediator for the Southern District New York federal court.
+Sandy joined the Kent Library Association Board in 2011 and is currently Board President.
+She was previously Secretary and Chair of the Membership Committee, also serves on the Development and Finance Committees, and provides guidance on non-profit governance issues.

-She and her husband, Burton Visotzky, have had a home in South Kent since 1995 and enjoy biking to town and on the Harlem Valley Rail Trail.
+She and her husband, Burton Visotzky, have had a home in South Kent since 1995 and Sandy enjoys local walks, gardening and baking.

 Sharon and her husband, Tony, a sculptor and art teacher, have lived in South Kent since 2002.
 Previously she was a weekender in Litchfield County and Creative Director in the advertising business in New York City, working at various agencies, including Young & Rubicam, Interpublic Group and Della Femina.
 She graduated from the University of Minnesota and has a master’s degree from Columbia University’s School of Journalism.